Skip to content

 3. You're now ready to start using Simmate with your new database!

-(vi) create a connection pool
+(vi) Creating a connection pool

 1. Select the "Connection Pools" tab and then "Create a Connection Pool"